What Happens If Your Home Insurance Lapses? Consequences & How to Fix It

 Can you get home insurance after a lapse?

 Yes, you can still get home insurance after a lapse, but it may be harder and more expensive.
 Insurers view a lapse as a red flag that increases your risk profile.
-You may face premium increases of 30–50% or more, limited coverage options, or denial from certain standard market carriers.
+You may face premium increases of 30 to 50% or more, limited coverage options, or denial from certain standard market carriers.
 Shopping through an independent insurance agent can help you find companies more willing to work with lapse histories.

 What happens to my mortgage if my home insurance lapses?